Nixxs/cora/README.md

 - ~~setup the project so it can be used from pypi~~
 - ~~manage the conversation history better to work more effciently with the token limit~~
 - Allow cora to monitor things and report back/notify as events occur (third thread)
-- remember message history between sessions
+- ~~remember message history between sessions~~
 - Build and implement ML model for wake-up word detection
     - actually we can probably use this instead: https://github.com/mallorbc/whisper_mic
+- Improve memory to store things into a long-term memory file that will correct itself as CORA learns more about it's user
 - Support for local LLM instead of using chatgpt service

 ### Road Map (Active Skills):